The thief comes only to steal and kill and destroy;

 This mindset changed my heart to be able to not just endure, but more than overcome the destruction that came against me (our family and my ministry) with my husband announcing he was divorcing me.
 It is in the midst of these kinds of crises that you will be brought to heights of joy that become unspeakable!

 You will have Him as this little dying girl had Him and how I have Him now.
 If that were not joy enough, “and all these things will be added unto you,” the little girl that was dying was healed, whole and healthy when the missionary returned.
-She had Jesus, and He was all she needed to live.
+She had the Lord and HE was all she needed to live.
 I am not dying, though my husband just divorced me a month ago, and I am now the single mother of six.
-But I, too, have Jesus and He is all that I need to live the abundant life!
+But I, too, have the Lord, I have a Heavenly Husband and He is all that I need to live the abundant life!

-I hope that this first chapter has increased your thirst and desire to have more of Jesus—to know Him intimately as He becomes everything you want and need.
+I hope that this first chapter has increased your thirst and desire to have more of HIM—to know Him intimately as He becomes everything you want and you need.
 You do not need to let go of anything but simply do what God led me to do.
-Begin right now to tell Jesus that He is all you want, He is all you need and if you have Him you have everything.
+Begin right now to tell the Lord that He is all you want, He is all you need and with Him, you have everything.
 When trials come against you say these words over and over again until what is happening (or what has happened) no longer matters.

 Say these words when you wake up every morning and when you lay your head down on your pillow at night.
 Say them out loud, in your heart and when you go into your prayer closet.